-Simon Brown has completed a Diploma of Fine Arts at the Meadowbank TAFE in Sydney.
-Having relished in the field of Art from a very early age and throughout his time at school, he taught himself the technique to paint whilst also experimenting with many forms and mediums.
-This ability was furthered though the completion of the TAFE course where he majored in Painting, with a particular focus on the field of photorealism.
-Simon’s practice is concerned with the breakdown of luminous layers that photography often fails to capture and reveals, to challenge the notion that depth is lost in the transferral of photographic forms into a painted piece.
-This approach is founded through his understanding and insight, developed through real life observations.
-Simon’s “continued exploration, discovery and learning is what drives me towards a future rich in artistic possibilities”.
+Simon Brown has a Dip Fine Arts from Meadowbank TAFE.
+Having relished art an early age, and throughout school, he is a self-taught painter experimenting in many forms and mediums.
+At TAFE he majored in Painting, with a focus on photorealism.
+Simon is concerned with the breakdown of luminous layers that photography often fails to capture and reveal, to challenge the notion that depth is lost in the transferral of photographic forms into a painted piece.
+Simon advises “continued exploration, discovery and learning is what drives me towards a future rich with artistic possibilities”.

 Bernadette’s works can be viewed as unfinished fragments of memory which sit within an archetypal landscape through print and assemblage.
 “Current installations, incorporate delicate charcoal lines, abstract hybrid landscapes, mono-print and embroidery.
 Stitching the memory, or lifeline to the past.
 Threads snap and break.
 Fractured memories part of a once pristine landscape”.

-Terhi Hakola is a Finland-born artist based in Sydney.
-She holds a Master of Art from UNSW Art and Design and a degree in medicine from the University of Kuopio, Finland.
+Terhi Hakola (534KB) is a Finland-born artist based in Sydney.
+She holds a MA from UNSW; and a degree in medicine from the University of Kuopio, Finland.
 She has practiced as a GP for 20 years in Finland and Australia.
 As a medical practitioner she has witnessed life at the ordinary and at the extremes.
-The human experience that captivated her as a doctor- the desire to unfold what defines and gives meaning to our day-to-day existence - also fuels and motivates her art.
+The human experience that captivated her as a doctor - the desire to unfold what defines and gives meaning to our day-to-day existence - also fuels and motivates her art.
 Recurring themes in her work consider the sense of identity, impermanence and mortality.

 Using primal symbols, traditional story-telling and Scandinavian mythology, Hakola works with installation, video, animation and painting.
 She plays with the tensions between the mundane and the extraordinary, the known and the ineffable, the familiar and the terrifying.
 For her the creative process - going through the unknown and doubt - is an important rite of passage, which mirrors our journey through life with its potential for transformation.
 Her central quest is to develop work which reflects the shared human experience and offers a place for connection and possibility.

-Place, perception and memory are central to her art practice.
+Anne Numont (65KB) - place, perception and memory are central to her art practice.
 Experimenting with method and scale in contemporary drawing, handmade paper and installation, Anne makes landscapes and informal geographies.
 Anne employs a syncretist approach and “references include my migrant experience, Filipino heritage, Australiana, cubism, typography, weather systems, astrology and science.
 I am fascinated by the potential of light, landscape and mapping to project aspects of space, self and society.
 Underpinning my work is a state of being in-between and the possibilities this space can manifest”.
-Anne Numont holds a Bachelor of Design from UNSW Art & Design and has studied at AFTRS (Australian Film, Television and Radio School) NIDA and NAVA.
+Anne Numont holds a BA Design from UNSW, and has studied at AFTRS, NIDA and NAVA.

-Jane Theau holds a Master of Art from UNSW Art & Design and is currently a PhD candidate at Australian National University researching the resurgence of textiles as a contemporary art form.
+Jane Theau (121KB) holds a Master of Art from UNSW, and is currently a PhD candidate at ANU researching the resurgence of textiles as a contemporary art form.
 Her current work has focussed on horsehair and large scale figurative lace pieces, both forms featuring as characters in videoed dance and theatrical performances.
 Jane’s practise began in two dimensions with printmaking, expanded into three dimensions with sculpture and installation, and is now exploring the fourth dimension through performance.
 The constant through these transitions has been her use of textiles, employing them in unexpected ways and combining them with other media to accentuate their tactile properties and metaphoric potential.

-Ana Young holds a Bachelor of Visual Arts (hons.) from the School of Arts, Australian National University, Canberra and a Bachelor of Fine Arts from the National Art School, Sydney.
+Ana Young (345KB) holds a BA Visual Arts (hons.) from the School of Arts, ANU, Canberra and a BA Fine Arts from the National Art School, Sydney.
 Ana describes her practice as inter-disciplinary: sculptural installations, drawing, paintings investigate the notion of landscape as a series of ongoing journeys.
 She will revisit particular localities, research their previous histories and geographies.
 Constructions evolve from found objects and materials that may hint at their original location.
-Ana continually explores the role of place and memory as a point of arrival and departure in her work .
+Ana continually explores the role of place and memory as a point of arrival and departure in her work.
 “I seek to interrogate how I see landscape, the distance between the studio and being there allows the restructuring of works whether in 2d forms or 3d forms.
 I find new possibilities pursuing the Australian bush, silence and close observation lead ultimately to works finding their own rhythm and poetry”.

 2. Coal Loader Artist Studio